 Virtual Assistant Plans

-If you want to leave the legwork of finding and vetting the best candidate to them, there are two plans to choose from:
+If you want to leave the legwork of finding and vetting the best candidate to them, there are three virtual assistants and virtual professionals plans to choose from:

-Their General Virtual Assistant plan is to hire a less experienced VA, while their Expert Assistants plan is to hire one of their more experienced VAs with certifications.
-Please note the rates below are starting rates, and can vary based on the candidate you choose.
+Their General Virtual Assistant plan is to hire a less experienced VA, while their Expert Virtual Assistants plan is to hire one of their more experienced VAs and remote professionals.
+Please note the rates below are starting rates, and can vary based on the candidate you choose

 There are no additional costs or long-term commitments.
 Virtual Latinos also offer a performance guarantee.
 This means that if you’re not satisfied with your assistant for any reason, they will replace them for you.